 Key derivation and key hierarchy

-Upon a successful MIS service access authentication, the authenticator (i.e., the serving PoS) obtains a master session key (MSK) or a re-authentication master session key (rMSK) via EAP to generate a KeyDerivationKey shared between the MN and the serving PoS.
-Alternatively, the KeyDerivationKey may be securely exchanged with the serving PoS from another trusted PoS (e.g., SPoS) using the transfer mechanism specified in 5.14.2 of Draft IEEE P802.21.1/D01.
-In the latter case, the MISF identifier of the MN, Nonce-T generated by the MN, and Nonce-N generated by the SPoS are also transferred together with KeyDerivationKey.
+Upon a successful MIS service access authentication, the authenticator (i.e., the PoS) obtains a master session key (MSK) or a re-authentication master session key (rMSK) via EAP to generate a KeyDerivationKey shared between the MN and the PoS.

 The keys derived from KeyDerivationKey include a 128 bit authentication key (MIAK) used to generate a value AUTH, the session keys determined by the ciphersuite code c agreed upon between the MN and the serving PoS.
-If no ciphersuite code is specified by the MN, the default ciphersuite code is used as specified in 0 in 9.2.3.
+If no ciphersuite code is specified by the MN, the default ciphersuite code is used as specified in Table 25 in 9.2.3.
 The session keys used for MIS message protection consist of an encryption key (MIEK) only, an integrity key (MIIK) only, or both an encryption key (MIEK) and an integrity key (MIIK).
 The concatenation of MIAK, MIEK, and MIIK is called the media independent session key (MISK).
 The length, L, of the MISK is specified in 9.2.3.
-When (D)TLS is not used to establish the MIS security association between the MN and the TPoS, the default SALifeTime for MISK and derived keys is 65,536 seconds (slightly over 18 hours).
-This value may be overridden by passing a preferred value as the SALifeTime parameter in relevant MIS primitives.

 For the key derivation, the following notations and parameters are used.

 K - key derivation key.
-It is truncated from a master session key (MSK) or re-authentication MSK (rMSK), or obtained by key exchange with another trusted PoS (e.g., see 5.14.1 of Draft IEEE P802.21.1/D01).
+It is truncated from a master session key (MSK) or re-authentication MSK (rMSK).
 The length of K is determined by the pseudorandom function (PRF) used for key derivation.
 If HMAC-SHA-1 or HMAC-SHA-256 is used as a PRF, then the full MSK or rMSK is used as the key derivation key K. If CMAC-AES is used as a PRF, then the first 128 bits of MSK or rMSK are used as the key derivation key K.

 L - The binary length of derived keying material MISK.
 L is determined by the selected ciphersuite, which is specified in 9.2.3.